zzxwill/oss/intl.en-US/API Reference/Bucket operations/PutBucketLifecycle.md

 # PutBucketLifecycle {#reference_xlw_dbv_tdb .reference}

-The bucket owner can set the lifecycle of a bucket with the PutBucketLifecycle request.
-After Lifecycle is enabled, OSS automatically deletes the objects or transitions the objects \(to another storage class\) corresponding the lifecycle rules on a regular basis.
+Configures the lifecycle rules for a bucket.
+After lifecycle rules are configured for a bucket, OSS automatically deletes the objects that conform to the lifecycle rules on a regular basis.
+Only the owner of a bucket can initiate a PutBucketLifecycle request.

+**Note:**

+-   If no lifecycle rules have been configured for a bucket, the PutBucketLifecycle operation creates a new lifecycle rule.
+If a lifecycle rule is configured for the bucket, this operation overwrites the previous lifecycle rule.
+-   You can perform the PutBucketLifecycle operation to set the expiration time of objects and parts that are not completely uploaded in multipart upload tasks\).

 ## Request syntax {#section_bfn_rcw_bz .section}